2026 budget snapshot

 For expats, the sticker shock of a CHF 8 cappuccino can be terrifying.
 But to understand your true disposable income, you need to look at the whole picture — especially the tax savings.

-Here is a realistic monthly budget for a professional couple or family relocating to Zurich, Geneva, or Basel.
+Here is a realistic monthly budget for a professional couple or family relocating to Zurich, Geneva, Basel, Bern, Lucerne, or Lugano.

 Budget at a Glance